FlorianBauer/panda-controller/doc/UserGuide.md

 Commands in the `Robot Controller` feature are generally in charge of the actual movements.
 These can be distinguished in high and low level operations.
 High level operations such as `Pick Plate`, `Move To Site`, `Place Plate`, `Transport Plate` only require site-IDs and/or plate-IDs.
-In contrast to this, the low level operations allow direct and fine grained usage of the robot and the gripper.
+In contrast to this, the low level operations allow direct and fine-grained usage of the robot and the gripper.
 The according parameters must therefore be set to full extent with all their tedious details.